 The agricultural land assessment performed per quarter section serves to identify those high-quality agricultural lands (i. e., 50% or higher) that might be most subject to conversion to non-agricultural uses.
-High-quality lands are found east of Range Road 43 and to the north and southwest of the plan area.
-Lands to the west and northwest within the Village boundary present the least concern in terms of conversion to non-agricultural uses and may be more readily developable, since their location makes for a feasible extension of service lines.
+High-quality agricultural lands are mostly found to the north-northeast area of the IDP boundary, across Highway 45.
+The lands adjacent to the Village boundary and south of Highway 45 present the least concern in terms of conversion to non-agricultural uses and may be more readily developable, since their location makes for a feasible extension of service lines.
 The percentage numbers on the map indicate a qualitative assessment of farmland capability.
 The colors indicate cutoffs for actual usage.